 Energizer Batteries Antitrust Litigation

 Copeland, et al. v.
 Energizer Holdings, Inc., et al. (N.D.
-Cal.): Cohen Milstein represents consumers in a putative antitrust price-fixing class action against Energizer Holdings and Wal-Mart, Inc. Consumers allege that since 2018, Walmart and Energizer entered into an illegal agreement whereby Walmart would give Energizer preferential sales treatment at its stores while Energizer would monitor Walmart’s competitors, including online competitors, to keep them from undercutting Walmart’s retail prices for Energizer batteries.
-Consumers also allege that the agreement remains in effect today.
+Cal.): Cohen Milstein represents consumers in a putative antitrust price-fixing class action against Energizer Holdings and Wal-Mart, Inc. Plaintiffs allege Walmart and Energizer entered into an illegal vertical price fixing scheme pursuant to which Energizer monitored Walmart’s competitors to keep them from undercutting Walmart’s retail prices for Energizer batteries.